arush/design-portfolio/README.md

-# Design Portfolio
+# Portfolio
-The following is some of my work for Try.com, where in some cases I did both design and engineering implementation across desktop and mobile.
+The following is some of my work from Try.com.

 1. Consumer Mobile app
 2. Internal admin tool + workflow system